alberto-re/r_programming/README.md

 # r_programming
-Programming Assignments from the Coursera MOOC "R Programming"
+Programming assignments from the Coursera MOOC "R Programming"